ggershoni/SwitchDin-code-challenge/README.md

 ## Project Structure
 ```
-switchdin_vpp/
+SwitchDin-code-challenge/
 │
+├── scripts/
+│   └── (scripts to simplify common operations)
+│
 ├── src/
-│   └── where the code is
+│   └── (where the code is)
 │
 ├── test/
-│   └── tests for checking the code
+│   └── (tests for checking the code)
 │
+├── Dockerfile
 └── README.md
 ```